 Many of you have a child registered for a summer camp, or perhaps you’ll be sending them away for sleep-away camp.
 With so many different camps targeting various interests, they are a great way to offer kids a healthy set of experiences through the summer.
 While these camps vary greatly in the level of structure and in the type of activities offered, I rarely find children who regret the experience.
 Instead, most are thrilled and excited about their new friends and all their great experiences, even if hesitant prior to camp.

 Why Summer Camp Is Good For Kids!

-There are the obvious reasons, such as increased activity for children, the break for mom and dad and the social connections that allow children to expand their friendships.
+There are obvious reasons, such as increased activity for children, the break for mom and dad, and the social connections that allow children to expand their friendships.

 Other reasons include learning new skills, experiencing new challenges, and developing a sense of independence, all of which can strengthen a child’s self-esteem and promote healthy relationships with peers.

-We also get the benefit of a significant disruption and break from TV, video games, IPads and cell phones.
+We also get the benefit of significant disruption and break from TV, video games, IPads, and cell phones.
 It’s a shift from an inside world of sitting being entertained, to being active and engaging with the world outside.

-There is also the value of daily structure.
+There is also the value of the daily structure.
 Not only do camps focus on kids having fun, but the activities are structured and a routine is in place.
 Children are not allowed to simply free-flow throughout their day, and they certainly can’t sleep in until noon.

 Children thrive on structure, despite their frequent resistance to it.
 So please don’t decide against summer camp because your son or daughter resists.
 Many will resist.
 However, they cannot know whether these experiences will be good or not.
 For many, they will argue for the familiar and comfortable, and against the novel and challenging.
 However, it’s our job to know what will bring growth and independence.